stated-tech/Grants-Program/applications/application-template.md

 As a Network Public, Root's goal is to become a sovereign network focused on delivering Public Services related to governance and acting as a laboratory for the DotSama ecosystem.
 We're thus planning to develop several types of preferendums and treasury mechanisms to act as a GaaS network (Governance as a Service).

-We're also planning to develop Root as a part of a broader ecosystem of publishing platforms inspired by the RMRK's architecture based on text nfts to enhance user experience and identity, as well as a publishing data ownership mechanism.
+We're also planning to develop Root as a part of a broader ecosystem of publishing platforms inspired by the RMRK's architecture based on text nfts to enhance user experience and identity, as well as a publishing data ownership mechanisms.

-This roadmap is explained further [here](http://www.stated.tech/).
+This roadmap is explained further on our [notion](http://www.stated.tech/).

 ## Referral Program (optional) :moneybag: